openworm/c302/README.md

     pip install .
     owm bundle remote --user add ow 'https://raw.githubusercontent.com/openworm/owmeta-bundles/master/index.json'

-This will install c302 as well as all dependencies, including [pyNeuroML](https://github.com/NeuroML/pyNeuroML) and [owmeta](https://github.com/openworm/owmeta).
+This will install c302 as well as [pyNeuroML](https://github.com/NeuroML/pyNeuroML) and [owmeta](https://github.com/openworm/owmeta).

+To run the test.sh script, the Neuron simulator is also required, and should be installed as described [here](https://www.neuron.yale.edu/neuron/download).

+For Linux users, additional dependencies (OpenJDK 8 and Graphviz) are required to run the Usage Examples:

+    sudo apt-get install openjdk-8-jdk graphviz

+Please note that Python3 is also required to run both the test.sh script and the Usage Examples.
+For convenience on Linux, it is recommended to install python-is-python3 prior to running the test.sh script.

+    sudo apt-get install python-is-python3

 #### Quick test